r4victor/tenthousandmeters/content/blog/python_bts_02.md

 * optional parts: [a]
 * zero or more and one or more repetitions: a* and a+.

 We can see [why Guido van Rossum chose to use regular expressions](https://www.blogger.com/profile/12821714508588242516).
 They allow to express the syntax of a programming language in a more natural (for a programmer) way.
 Instead of writing $A \to aA | a$ , we can just write $A \to a+$.
-This choice came with a cost: CPython had to develop a method to support the extended notation.
+This choice came with the cost: CPython had to develop a method to support the extended notation.

 The parsing of an LL(1) grammar is a solved problem.
 The solution is a Pushdown Automaton (PDA), which acts as a top-down parser.
 A PDA operates by simulating the generation of an input string using a stack.
 To parse some input, it starts with the start symbol on the stack.
 Then it looks at the first symbol in the input, guesses which rule should be applied to the start symbol and replaces it with the right-hand side of that rule.
 If a top symbol on the stack is a terminal that matches the next symbol in the input, a PDA pops it and skips the matched symbol.
 If a top symbol is a nonterminal, a PDA tries to guess the rule to replace it with based on the symbol in the input.
 The process repeats until the whole input is scanned or if a PDA can't match a terminal on the stack with the next symbol in the input, resulting in an error.

 CPython couldn't use this method directly because of how the production rules are written, so the new method had to be developed.
-To support extended notation, the old parser represents each rule of a grammar with a [Deterministic Finite Automaton](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) (DFA), which is famous for being equivalent to a regular expression.
+To support the extended notation, the old parser represents each rule of the grammar with a [Deterministic Finite Automaton](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) (DFA), which is famous for being equivalent to a regular expression.
 The parser itself is a stack-based automaton like PDA, but instead of pushing symbols on the stack, it pushes states of the DFAs.
 Here's the key data structures used by the old parser:

 ```C
 typedef struct {